History of the Sheriff's Office

 Designed under the direction of architect Charles Bulfinch, the new jail (at right) was located at the northeast corner of Princess and North St. Asaph streets and completed in 1827.
-Those housed in the jail included convicted criminals, debtors, and enslaved people, and during the Civil War when the Union occupied Alexandria, military prisoners were also held there.
+Those housed in the jail included convicted criminals, debtors, and enslaved people, and during the Civil War when the federal authorities controlled Alexandria, military prisoners were also held there.
 The jail building itself was located along North St. Asaph Street, and a high, whitewashed wall ran south and then east along Princess Street.
 The brick wall, as tall as 20 feet by 1896, met the building to the north, enclosing the jail yard.
 The jail yard sometimes served as the site of executions for those sentenced to death.
-In 1899, a prisoner named Benjamin Thomas was abducted from the jail by a mob, dragged several blocks, and lynched at the corner of King and South Fairfax streets.
+In 1899, a Black teenage prisoner named Benjamin Thomas was abducted from the jail by a mob, dragged several blocks, and lynched at the corner of King and South Fairfax streets.

 For most of the 20th century, guards provided security in the jail under the direction of a jailer who reported to the City Sergeant.
 The City Sergeant continued to be responsible for court matters such as service of legal papers and the City Sergeant worked at City Hall where the courtrooms were located on the North Fairfax Street side.

 In 1971, Virginia eliminated the position of City Sergeant in municipalities and directed that the person holding the office continue as City Sheriff until their elected term expired.
-In Alexandria, City Sergeant Raymond Fogle became Alexandria’s first Sheriff and those executing the duties of his office became deputies.
+In Alexandria, City Sergeant Fogle became Alexandria’s first Sheriff and those executing the duties of his office became deputies.
 Fogle was elected to the office in 1973 and retired four years later.

 Michael Norris won election as Sheriff in 1977.
 He sought to modernize the Office and jail operations and in 1980, the City selected the site of the new facility that would replace the aging jail.
 On January 27, 1981, Deputy William G. Truesdale was escorting prisoners from court, still located at City Hall, back into the jail when one grabbed the deputy’s gun.
 The suspect shot Deputy Truesdale in the chest and then fled but was captured a couple blocks away.
 Deputy Truesdale was transported to Alexandria Hospital where he died a short time later.
 Later that spring, the new courthouse opened at 520 King Street.

-Though planning and construction of the new jail continued under Norris, it was during James H. Dunning’s first term as Sheriff that the new detention center opened in 1987.
+Though planning and construction of the new jail continued under Norris, it was during James H. Dunning’s first term as Sheriff that the new detention center opened.
 The Adult Detention Center through an agreement with the U.S. Marshals Service, also housed federal prisoners, including high profiles such as Zacarias Moussaoui and Robert Hanssen.
 The Sheriff’s Office sought and achieved national accreditations from the American Correctional Association, the Commission on Accreditation for Law Enforcement Agencies, and the National Commission on Correctional Health Care.
 Dunning served 20 years before retiring in 2005.

-Sheriff Dana Lawhorne was first elected in 2005 and was unopposed in the last last three elections.
+Sheriff Dana Lawhorne was first elected in 2005 and was unopposed in the next three elections.
 He served four terms and announced his retirement in 2021.
 He expanded the Office’s community involvement and implemented programs such as Project Lifesaver and Away from Home Checks to enhance public safety.
 He also expanded programs for inmates, offering more educational opportunities and job training and professional certifications that would increase employment opportunities for those reentering the community.
 In 2011, the jail was officially renamed the William G. Truesdale Adult Detention Center in honor of the deputy slain 30 years earlier.